Chester County DUI lawyer

 For many people with a DUI, this is their first criminal charge.
 Steven Kellis knows the importance of clearly explaining the legal process to clients who’ve come to him for help.
 If your case is a simple DUI, you may proceed quickly through the court system, which makes it even more vital that you get the help of an experienced attorney immediately after your charge.
 With guidance from Mr. Kellis, you’ll learn about Pennsylvania DUI laws and what to expect when you appear in court, allowing you to make intelligent decisions about your arrest.

-What are some Plea options for your DUI case?
+What are some plea options for my DUI case in Chester County?

-You have many plea options available for your Chester County DUI case.
-The most important ones to consider include:
+You have many plea options available in your case.
+The most important ones to consider include the following.

 Delaying your plea